 Google Analytics provides pageviews, sessions and bounce rate in the table, and Search Console will show you the search queries that each page has gotten traffic from.
 Once you are connected to GA and GSC you will be able to save all of your metrics and compare them in the In Progress section of the tool.

 Connecting the Link Building Tool with Google Search Console will give you the ability to collect recommendations on the most relevant links for your backlink profile.
 When you sync your GSC account to the Link Building Tool, SEMrush will see which domains are already linking to you to update our recommendations to avoid recommending any backlink prospects that you already have links from.

 How to connect Google Search Console with the Link Building Tool

-Once you are ready to connect your Google account with the Link Building Tool, you simply need to select the connect button directly at the top where it says Google Search Console.
+To connect your Google account with the Link Building Tool, locate the connect GSC button directly at the top where it says Google Search Console.
 From here you will be directed to the setup window which will explain the final steps on your setup.